-HowTo: Build a retro-smart home display via analog displays
+HowTo: Build your own retro SmartHome display via analogue displays

-The other day I found an old control panel with old analogue displays when mucking out the cellar.
-It came to me the idea that somehow it must be possible to display data of my SmartHome on it.
+While cleaning out the cellar the other day, I found an old control panel with old analog displays.
+This gave me the idea that it must be possible to use these displays somehow to display data from the SmartHome.

-How to do it and what you have to consider is described in the following article.
+How to do this and what you need to bear in mind is described in the following article.

 Safety instructions